sagravsd/multiservice_honeypot/README.md

 # Multi-Service Honeypot System
 A Python-based honeypot that simulates multiple network services to detect, log, and analyze malicious activity.
-Supports real-time Prometheus metrics and Discord alerts.
+Supports real-time Prometheus metrics and Discord alerts
+OS agnostic.
+Testing done in Windows and Kali.

 ---